-In response to the challenge of providing public access to observe election operations, the Registrar of Voters developed a scalable solution where members of the public can safely view from a distance onsite and remotely.
+In response to the challenge of providing public access to observe election operations during the COVID-19 pandemic, the Registrar of Voters developed a scalable solution where members of the public can safely view election operations onsite and remotely while protecting the privacy and security of ballots and voter information.
+Many of these safety and access measures will continue to be used in the January 31, 2023 City of Seal Beach Districts 3 and 5 Municipal Run-Off Election.

 Priority was placed on the solution to be very flexible as operations and business needs can change quickly.
-A limit to the flexibility of this solution would be the actual physical space and equipment; for example, there is finite amount of space to place cameras and viewing monitors and finite number of cameras.
+A limit to the flexibility of this solution would be the actual physical space and equipment; for example, there is a finite amount of space to place cameras and viewing monitors, as well as a finite number of cameras.

-Observation opportunities prior to Election Day will be limited due to the number of activities and processes available for observation.
-After Election Day, observation opportunities will be expanded.
+Observation opportunities prior to the mailing of ballots are less than after ballots are mailed, due to the limited number of activities and processes available for observation and the need for storage space for election materials prior to their distribution.
+After the mailing of ballot materials to voters, observation opportunities will be expanded.